LinxinS97/LinxinS97.github.io/_pages/about.md

 **Research Interests**: My current research interests lie in the realms of **Natural Language Processing**, **Data-centric AI**, and **eXplainable AI (XAI)**.
 I also have a keen interest in Large Language Models and Multimodal Vision-Language Models.
 My past work has been focused on both the application and theoretical aspects of programmatic weak supervision and active learning.

-> 📢 I complete my first contribution to [AutoGen](https://github.com/microsoft/autogen)!
+> 📢 I completed my first research contribution to [AutoGen](https://github.com/microsoft/autogen)!
 Check the [AutoBuild's blog](https://microsoft.github.io/autogen/blog/2023/11/26/Agent-AutoBuild/) for more details.

 > 📢 I'm looking for a PhD position (2024 Fall).
 If you would like to discuss potential oppotunities or learn more about my qualifications, please feel free to [contact me](mailto:rm.social.song1@gmail.com).